mlanza/atomic/NOTES.md

 # PRINCIPLES

+* Avoid dependence on module organization.
+The public api should be packaged under a single collective module in order to reduce the impact of reorganizations.
+The organization is not yet firm.
+* Avoid `curry` except in the pointfree export where partial application takes center stage.
 * Avoid using type constructors (e.g. the keyword "new") directly.
 Use the provided constructor functions.
 * Avoid virtual doms.
 Use a model diff/patch strategy.
 * Avoid creating types where primitives will do.
 A type should be introduced to vary protocol implementations.